 Aspen and Ash Walking Sticks

 From time to time, we will have in stock Aspen, Ash, and Basswood walking sticks.
 These sticks usually come to us with the bark off, ready to carve.
 Aspen (Two pictured on the left) is rather light and easy to carve.
 Aspen makes a good walking stick for someone that doesn't want the heavy weight.
 Aspen is plain, with lots of room to carve.
 The Ash sticks that we get are about the same weight as Diamond Willow.
 Ash is on the hard side.
-As our Aspen, Ash sticks are rather plain.
+As are Aspen, Ash sticks are rather plain.
 Ash will hold up to the rigors of mountain hiking.
-Hard to break this one.
+Hard to break these sticks.
 As these sticks come and go, check in with us and see what we have on had.